Things New and Old

 c.
 "For now we see in a mirror...": remember that mirror was made of highly polished metal plate, and therefore its reflection at its best is only partial and incomplete - "dimly".
 This is contrasted with "to see face to face."

-- "face to face" : what does this phrase mean, meeting Christ at His return?
+- "face to face": what does this phrase mean, meeting Christ at His return?
 When we see Christ in heaven?

 - This same phrase is used in Ex 33:11& Num 12:8.
 Note carefully the context in which this phrase occurs.
-In both passages, this phrase is used to describe the manner that God revealed Himself to Moses.
+In both passages, this phrase is used to describe the manner which God revealed Himself to Moses.
 It is a comparison of the types of revelation, both infallible, but one in part, the other in whole. cp Heb 1:1

 d "... shall I know even as also I am known": a rabbinic illustration of a man sitting in a brightly lit room in complete view of a visitor coming into the room.
 The visitor can see him clearly in the bright room, but when the visitor come into the room, the man shall ‘know’ the visitor just as he is ‘known’ by the visitor, because they now see face to face in the bright room.